We track the following Federal climate efforts:

 Department of State/Climate Envoy Kerry

 The closest the State Department and Presidential Climate Envoy John Kerry have come to addressing the connections between climate and the military are Kerry’s statements pertaining to the Ukraine conflict “… in terms of the climate efforts that a war is the last thing you need with respect to a united effort to try to deal with the climate challenge".
-As of mid-March 2022, Kerry has not addressed the incompatibility of an arms race with global efforts to mitigate a worsening climate crisis.
-(For CCMP view on what needs to be done on Ukraine see The Ukraine Crisis and the Recent IPCC Report).
+As of November 2022, Kerry has not addressed the incompatibility of an arms race with global efforts to mitigate a worsening climate crisis.
+(For the CCMP view on what needs to be done on Ukraine see The Ukraine Crisis and the Recent IPCC Report).